gnois/losty/README.md

 ## Guide

 Losty matches HTTP requests to user defined routes, which associates one or more handler functions that process the request.
 Similar to frameworks like Koajs, handlers need to be invoked downstream, and then control flows back upstream.

 ### Handler

 A handler function takes a request (q) and a response (r) table, and optionally more arguments.

-Here is a handler for http POST, PUT or DELETE request:
+Here is a handler for http POST, PUT or DELETE request, taken from the built in content.lua helper:
 ```
 function form(q, r)
 	local val, fail = body.buffered(q)
-	if val or q.method == 'DELETE' then
+	local method = q.vars.request_method
-		q.body = val
+	if val or method == "DELETE" then
-		return q.next()
+		return q.next(val)
 	end
-	r.status = 400 -- bad request
+	r.status = ngx.HTTP_BAD_REQUEST
-	return { fail = fail or q.method .. " should have request body" }
+	return {fail = fail or method .. " should have request body"}
 end
 ```
 When a route is matched with the requested URL, Losty dispatcher invokes the first handler, which may call the next handler with q.next() passing more arguments, like `val` in the above example, or simply return a response body.